-Investigating the intertwinement of knowledge, value and experiences of upper secondary students' argumentation concerning socioscientific issues
+Investigating the intertwinement of knowledge, value and experience of upper secondary students' argumentation concerning socioscientific issues

 Place, publisher, year, edition, pages